CS208 Logic & Algorithms

 This page will remember the answers you type in, even if you leave the page and come back.
 Your browser's local storage API is used to store the data.
 If you delete saved data in your browser, or visit this page in private browsing mode and then close the window, you will lose your answers.

-Once you have completed the questions, please click on the “Download” button to download your answers as a file called cs208-2023-coursework2.answers.
+Once you have completed the questions, please click on the “Download” button to download your answers as a file called cs208-2024-coursework2.answers.
 When you are ready to submit your answers, please upload the file to the MyPlace submission page.

-The deadline is 17:00 Friday 1st December.
+The deadline is 17:00 Wednesday 27th November 2024.
 All extension requests should be submitted via MyPlace.

 Question 0 (no marks)